Five Worldviews:

 Different Ways We See the World

-Do you worry that the country is increasingly divided?
-Do the conflicting interpretations of the same events or information leave you feeling overwhelmed?
-Five Worldviews offers insight into why our perspectives differ so dramatically.
-For readers committed to understanding and bridging the five worldviews—indigenous, traditional, progressive, globalized, and transformative—this book provides a valuable guide.
-We all have a voice and an important stake in what comes next.
+Do you feel that the country is irretrievably divided?
+Do you feel overwhelmed by the many competing interpretations of the same events or information?
+Five Worldviews helps explain why we see the world so differently.
+If you are interested in learning about the five worldviews—indigenous, traditional, progressive, globalized, and transformative—and in exploring ways to bridge them, this book is for you.
+We all have a voice and a critical stake in the outcome.

 Illustrated, index, glossary, source notes, bibliography, pictures, graphs, and charts.